Man-of-Mischief/Man-of-Mischief/README.md

 ## Skills and Expertise

 ### AWS Cloud
-I have extensive experience in AWS cloud services such as EC2, S3, Lambda, RDS, and more.
+I have extensive experience in AWS cloud services such as EC2, S3, Route53, VPC and more.
 I'm also familiar with AWS CLI.

 ### Linux Administration
 I'm proficient in Linux administration and have experience in managing Linux servers, troubleshooting issues, and deploying applications on Linux.